Create a vertical or horizontal bar chart

 - Click "Save" to save the report

-- If you open this chart in the future, it will be updated to reflect newly added data.
-So if you need to keep the report that reflects the current data, you must export it.
+- If you open this pie chart again in the future, it will be automatically updated to reflect the newly added data.
+Therefore, if you wish to keep the report that reflects the current data, you need to export it.

 Configure the bar chart